molly/GorillaBot/docs/commands.md

 ### link
     !link [url]

 Provide information about the given link.
-By default it formats links as "Link: - [page title]", but it provides richer information about the following domains:

-* twitch.tv
-* youtube.com
-* imgur.com
-* reddit.com

 #### Settings
 * `auto` - All links entered in the chat will be parsed, regardless of whether they're prefaced with `!link`.